Cubetcha B 2021

 Please note that the following restrictions will also be in place:

 - Everyone must wear a mask at all times, covering both nose and mouth.
 The only exception is while eating or drinking.
-There will be a short lunch break and everyone is asked to eat outside the venue.
 THIS RULE APPLIES TO EVERYONE, EVEN IF YOU ARE VACCINATED.

 - Chairs will be pre-arranged to accommodate social distancing.
 We ask that spectators and competitors do not move chairs and remain seated unless competing or helping with the competition.